 - Description.
 Edit the title and description text displayed below the artwork.
 This is usually the artist name and title of the release you’re promoting, but feel free to get creative and write something that fits your style.

 - Media sample.
 Add a play button on top of the artwork that plays a 30-second audio snippet or YouTube video.
 To enable it, choose one of the scanned services under “Media sample” or paste in a YouTube video link.
 To disable it, click “No sample.”

 - Services.
-(Some features in this section are reserved for Personal Pro and Business Plans users only.)
+(Some features in this section are reserved for Pro and Teams plan users only.)
 Drag services up and down to change the order for "Default" or specific territories.
 You can also click the button field to change the call-to-action next to each service from “Play” to “Listen,” “Stream,” or anything else you want.

 Once you’re happy with your changes, click “Done” (and if you’re on a Business plan, click “Publish”).

 Congrats—you’re now ready to share your smart link!